Ready to Read Michigan

 Shared reading is the single most important activity to help a child learn to read.

-Cathy Lancaster at firstname.lastname@example.org or 517-335-8129 if you have any questions about Ready to Read Michigan or other youth programs.
+Cathy Lancaster at firstname.lastname@example.org or 517-335-8129 if you have any questions about Ready to Read Michigan or other public library youth services programs.